AutoSock snow sock FAQs

 Q3 How well do AutoSock snow socks work?

 Astonishingly well!
 They are more effective (short term only) than winter tyres (and a lot cheaper) and are also more effective than snow chains in many situations, especially on ice.
-Don't just take our word for it - they have been tested and formally approved by Bentley, BMW, Citroen, Hyundai, Jaguar Land Rover, Mercedes-Benz, Mini, Peugeot and Volkswagen, as well as by several European road transport research institutes and the German TÜV.
+Don't just take our word for it - they have been tested and formally approved by Bentley, BMW, Citroen, Fiat, Hyundai, Jaguar, Kia, Land Rover, Mercedes-Benz, Nissan, Peugeot, Seat, Toyota, Volkswagen, and Volvo, as well as by several European road transport research institutes and the German TÜV.
 A range of test data is shown on the Research and Development section of About us.

 Q4 What size do I need?